hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 There are four types of ListItems, two of which are variant specific.

-- `Checkmark` is used to clarify to the user that multiple selections are permitted.
-This is only allowed within the multiple variant.
+- `Checkmark` is used in a single select; indicates that a selection has been made.
-- `Checkbox` is used to delineate to the user that multiple selections within the list is permitted.
-This is only allowed within the multiple variant.
+- `Checkbox` is used in the multi-select; indicates that multiple selections can be made.
 - `Title` is used to group ListItems together and help visually organize groups.
 - `Separator` is used to create a visual separation between groups.